atomist-attic/rug-cli/docs/rug-archives.md

 ## Publishing

-Publishing is the process of uploading an archive to `private-templates-dev` from where it can only be used by users of a slack team that is enrolled to the sample GitHub org the project was published from.
+Publishing is the process of uploading an archive to `private-templates-dev` from where it can only be used by users of a slack team that is enrolled to the same GitHub org the project was published from.

 Open source CLI users will not have access to the `private-templates-dev`.

-There are two way for publishing a Rug Archive:
+There are two ways for publishing a Rug Archive:

-### Publishing via the CLI (Atomist only)
+### Publishing via the CLI (Pre-Release Only)

 Publishing into our Artifactory is only possible if you have write access to it.